influxdata/influxdb-client-js/README.md

 ## Disclaimer

-This library is a work in progress and should not be considered production ready.
+This library is a work in progress and should not be considered production ready yet.

 ## Usage